-Key Uncertainty Description of How the Uncertainty Could Impact Project Success and or Decision Making Hydrologic conditions (e.g., wave energy, current velocity) with wave attenuation structure in place High-velocity longshore currents or wave energy could degrade conditions for colonization and sustainability of SAV by removing or destabilizing substrates behind the wave attenuation structure.
-Water quality conditions (e.g., turbidity, salinity, temperature, nutrients, dissolved oxygen [DO], and contaminants) with wave attenuation structure in place The primary water quality conditions driving SAV presence or absence include turbidity (which affects light availability) and salinity (Bornette and Puijalon 2011, Kemp et al. 2004).
-Excessive turbidity or algal blooms, if they become trapped behind the structure, could reduce light penetration into the water column, inhibiting photosynthesis.
-Short-term fluctuations in salinity could negatively impact mature SAV during summer months or affect germination/colonization during the winter.
-Other water parameters that are likely to affect SAV recovery include temperature, DO concentration, and nutrient (nitrogen and phosphorus) availability.
-In addition to its direct physiological effects on SAV propagule viability, growth rates and mortality, water temperature influences the capacity for oxygen to remain in solution.
-Nutrient loading from upstream sources including urban and agricultural runoff could degrade conditions for SAV growth, including by competition from other species such as phytoplankton or filamentous algae.
+Key Uncertainty Description of How the Uncertainty Could Impact Project Success and or Decision Making competition from other species such as phytoplankton or filamentous algae.
 Increased microbial respiration resulting from algal decay following a bloom could temporarily reduce DO concentration, leading to hypoxic or anoxic conditions which could reduce SAV growth or lead to SAV mortality.
 The presence of contaminants such as oil, herbicides, or other industrial or household chemicals could limit growth and reproduction or result in mortality of SAV via a broad variety of direct effects on SAV physiology and indirect effects on other biota that, in turn, influence water quality conditions and habitat availability.
-Relative sea level rise (i.e., local subsidence combined with eustatic sea level rise) Relative sea level rise (rSLR) is determined by local subsidence rates combined with eustatic (global) sea level rise (SLR).
-Greater than anticipated rates of regional subsidence, or increased project area subsidence due to the mass of the structure itself, would cause the wave attenuation structure to settle and be overtopped by waves produced by less than a 20-year storm, thus causing the structure to not fully function as originally designed.
+Relative sea level rise (i.e., local Relative sea level rise (rSLR) is determined by local subsidence subsidence combined with eustatic rates combined with eustatic (global) sea level rise (SLR). sea level rise) Greater than anticipated rates of regional subsidence, or increased project area subsidence due to the mass of the structure itself, would cause the wave attenuation structure to settle and be overtopped by waves produced by less than a 20- year storm, thus causing the structure to not fully function as originally designed.
 This impact would be exacerbated by eustatic SLR.
 The local subsidence rate and projected rate of eustatic SLR have been incorporated into project design; however, there is uncertainty around the stability of this estimate into the future, and both subsidence and eustatic SLR rates could exceed those currently accounted for in the project design.
-Presence of floating aquatic vegetation (FAV) FAV cover behind the wave attenuation structure could shade SAV habitats, thereby inhibiting SAV photosynthesis and preventing SAV from colonizing newly established suitable habitat.
+Presence of floating aquatic FAV cover behind the wave attenuation structure could shade vegetation (FAV) SAV habitats, thereby inhibiting SAV photosynthesis and preventing SAV from colonizing newly established suitable habitat.
 Similarly, increases in FAV cover after SAV establishment could reduce SAV cover.

-Key Uncertainty Description of How the Uncertainty Could Impact Project Success and or Decision Making Frequency/intensity of tropical storms Physical disturbance due to frequent or intense storm events could threaten the integrity of the wave attenuation structure, uproot or otherwise damage SAV, or alter habitat conditions (substrate and water quality attributes).
-Vegetation stress due to recreational boating Outboard marine engines could damage plants or disturb sediments if boats enter shallow SAV habitats.
-Contractor completing Project on time Contractor's inability to complete Project within designated timeframe would delay resource restoration and require allocation of additional resources for Project completion.
+Frequency/intensity of tropical Physical disturbance due to frequent or intense storm events storms could threaten the integrity of the wave attenuation structure, uproot or otherwise damage SAV, or alter habitat conditions (substrate and water quality attributes).
+Vegetation stress due to Outboard marine engines could damage plants or disturb recreational boating sediments if boats enter shallow SAV habitats.
+Contractor completing Project on Contractor's inability to complete Project within designated time timeframe would delay resource restoration and require allocation of additional resources for Project completion.

-2 Project Monitoring
+2.0 Project Monitoring

 The MAM plan was developed to evaluate project performance, key uncertainties, and potential corrective actions, if needed over the 20-year life of the plan.
 For each identified monitoring parameter, information is provided on its intended purpose (e.g., monitor progress toward meeting one or more of the restoration objectives, regulatory compliance, or support adaptive management of the project), monitoring methods, timing and frequency, duration, sample size, and sites.
-These parameters will be monitored at the restoration project site and may also be monitored at appropriate reference and/or control sites to demonstrate how the restoration project is trending toward the performance criteria and to inform needed for corrective actions (if applicable) (see Section 5, Project-Level Decisions Performance Criteria and Potential Corrective Actions).
+These parameters will be monitored at the restoration project site and may also be monitored at appropriate reference and/or control sites to demonstrate how the restoration project is trending toward the performance criteria and to inform needed for corrective actions (if applicable) (see Section 5.0, Project-Level Decisions Performance Criteria and Potential Corrective Actions).